Triggering Eos from QLab using OSC

 Note that in Network Patch, QLab 5 adds support for sending messages via TCP.
 To use this feature, add the IP address of Eos and either Port 3032 or the Third-Party Port of 3037.
 See this support article for more details: TCP port for OSC communication with Eos Software - Electronic Theatre Controls Inc

-At least as of v5.4.7, Qlab creates a TCP connection each time it sends Network-type OSC messages to a Server (such as Eos) but then closes the connection after 3 seconds of inactivity.
-Once the connection is closed, Eos software cannot send messages back to Qlab any longer until Qlab re-establishes the connection by sending another OSC message.
-As such, it is not practical to have Eos software trigger Qlab over a TCP connection.
+At least as of v5.4.7, QLab creates a TCP connection each time it sends Network-type OSC messages to a Server (such as Eos) but then closes the connection after 3 seconds of inactivity.
+Once the connection is closed, Eos software cannot send messages back to QLab any longer until QLab re-establishes the connection by sending another OSC message.
+As such, it is not practical to have Eos software trigger QLab over a TCP connection.

 What can I send?